This is Why the Future of Event Planning Will Be Based on Digital Platforms

 - The creation of virtual content will save time and money.
-As an example, the report calls out using VR viewing of venues as one benefit of a digital platform approach.
+As an example, the report calls out using Virtual Reality (VR) viewing of venues as one benefit of a digital platform approach.

 As evidenced by disruptive business models and the new GCB research, the platform economy presents a tremendous opportunity for event planners, and the event and meetings industry.
 Digital platforms reduce costs, foster real-time information exchange, and collaboration, and enhance the valuable human factor.

 Put the power of digital platforms to work for your event planning.
 Click here to learn how Allseated’s innovative event planning platform replaces paper-and-pencil sketches with 2D/3D floor plans and immersive event visualizations.